nunoamorim99/cartographer/README.md

 ---

-# Cartographer

-**Turn the repositories in a project into clear, non-technical stakeholder documentation — without anyone on a dispersed team having to announce what they built.**

 Cartographer is a **Claude Code skill** (packaged here also as an installable **plugin**).
 It scans a project's repositories, reads what each one actually does for users, and writes audience-appropriate documents — Markdown + polished black-and-white PDF — describing *what exists and why it matters*, never how it's built.
+It turns the repositories in a project into clear, non-technical stakeholder documentation without anyone on a dispersed team having to announce what they built.
 It's read-only, audience-aware, and records where every fact came from.

 ---